liagason/A-Jekyll-Blog/_posts/2020-06-18-hello-world.md

 Welcome to my blog!
 I have recently migrated my website from [Typecho](https://typecho.org) to Github Pages as it provides super fast free hosting and is easier to maintain!
-I took me some googling and a just couple of hours to set it up and running!
+I took me some googling and a couple of hours to set it up and running!
 I don't think I'll import any previous posts for the time being, but I'll start posting new stuff soon.
 Thanks for visiting!